ceramic-sf/quick-boi-source/bolq.md

 Things can seem true, but there is always some error that can be improved.
 So a better description is "our best effort at truth".
 ```

-Our best theories, while appearing true, are [flawed in yet-unseen ways](#fallabalism).
+Our best theories, while appearing true, are [flawed in yet-unseen ways](#fallibilism).
 Old theories can still produce "pretty good" predictions, and still [contain some truth](#theories-replace-each-other-yet-truth-growths).
 So our best theories are not true, but our most true theories.

 *We can only have provisional truth.
-Everything is fallable.*
+Everything is fallible.*

 ### Knowledge, while abstract, causes physical effects to replicate